8ta4/say/DONTREADME.md

 I chose the storytelling pause duration.

-> Why was storytelling chosen ?
+> Why was storytelling chosen?

 I chose storytelling because its pause duration is longer, and I wanted to err on the side of caution to avoid cutting off mid-sentence.